 For decades, the same river segments were repeatedly identified as the most contaminated areas around the Great Lakes.
 The adoption and implementation of environmental laws and regulations significantly reduced the discharge of pollutants, but these areas continued to experience severe environmental degradation.
 In 1985, the Water Quality Board of the International Joint Commission (IJC) designated these locations as Areas of Concern (AOC) and recommended the development of comprehensive remedial action plans (RAP) to concentrate on the cleanup and restoration of beneficial uses to these areas.
 New, creative, innovative, collaborative and wide-reaching approaches would be needed to achieve this goal.
-The eight Great Lakes states and Ontario agreed to the challenge and Ohio EPA took the lead for the program in Ohio.
-As outlined in the Great Lakes Water Quality Agreement, the goal of the RAPs is to restore all beneficial uses in each AOC via an ecosystem approach.
+The eight Great Lakes States and the Province of Ontario agreed to the challenge, and Ohio EPA took the lead for the program in Ohio.
+As outlined in the Great Lakes Water Quality Agreement, the goal of the RAPs is to restore all beneficial uses in each AOC via an ecosystem approach and with considerable public participation.

-There are four AOCs in Ohio: Ashtabula, Black, Cuyahoga and Maumee rivers.
+There are four AOCs in Ohio: the lower two miles of the Ashtabula River; the entire Black River watershed; the lower 45 miles of the Cuyahoga River, including all tributaries and the adjacent shoreline; and the lower 23 miles of the Maumee River, including several adjacent watersheds that discharge directly to Lake Erie.
 Ohio EPA, in collaboration with USEPA, is responsible for ensuring that RAPs are implemented in Ohio.
-Neither the State nor Federal Governments had sufficient resources, the historical knowledge, nor even the authorities to restore all the impairments identified.
-Restoring the AOCs would have to be a collaborative effort with the local communities, businesses and industries.
+However, neither the State nor Federal Governments has sufficient resources, the historical knowledge, nor even the authorities to restore all the impairments identified.
+Restoring the AOCs will have to be a collaborative effort with the local communities, businesses and industries.
 Initial public meetings on the RAP process and the outstanding environmental problems in each AOC were held in 1987.
 At those meetings, the local communities showed a great interest in taking a strong role in restoring their rivers.
-The Ohio EPA invited the local communities to become active participants in the development and implementation of the RAPs.
+The Ohio EPA invited the local communities to become active partners in the development and implementation of the RAPs.